4W4I5/Semester-5-Notes/CySec-2/CySec2 22 August, 2023.md

 ## Information Security

 - Task of securing info that is digital
 	- Transferred on a storage device
 	- Transmitted over a network
-	- Ensure that protective measures are properly implemneted to ward off attack and prpevent the total collapse of the system when a sucessful attack occurs
+	- Ensure that protective measures are properly implemented to ward off attack and prevent the total collapse of the system when a successful attack occurs
 	- Protect data in transit is the aspect covered in this course

 #### Difficulties in defending against attacks

 - Universally connected devices
 	- Expansion in IoT
 	- Can connect to a network of devices and takeover